-The Group's land and buildings were revalued as at 31 December 2021.
-The revaluation resulted in a gain over book values amounting to approximately HK\$5,432,000, which has been charged directly to the asset revaluation reserve.
+The Group's land and buildings were revalued as at 31 December 2022.
+The revaluation resulted in a deficit over book values amounting to approximately HK\$3,440,000, which has been charged directly to the asset revaluation reserve.

-Details of the movements during the year in the property, plant and equipment of the Group are set out in note 13 to the financial statements.
+Details of the movements during the year in the property, plant and equipment of the Group are set out in note 13 to the consolidated financial statements.